 - replacing the pack(s)

-If you are confident that you can place a good posterior/BIPP pack then it would be reasonable to do so and still discuss the situation with the registrar.
+If a patient is re-bleeding, and you are confident that you can place a good posterior/BIPP pack then it would be reasonable to do so, but still discuss the situation with the registrar.
 See below.

 PATIENTS WITH NASAL PACKS

-Most units in the UK admit packed patients.
+Most units in the UK admit packed patients, unless the packs are dissolvable and the patient is very well.
 Packs tend to stay in for 24-48 hours but shouldn't remain for much longer.
-Those with posterior packs need oral antibiotics and may need extra pain relief or light sedation.
+Those with prolonged packing need oral antibiotics.
+All patients should have pain relief.
 Those with COPD or other respiratory conditions may need to sleep semi-upright or require supplementary oxygen.

-Packs can be deflated for a while before removal.
-Some units will routinely perform a speculum exam and/or nasendoscopy after removal of packs.
-Any anterior bleeding point can either be cauterised or smothered in antiseptic cream (Naseptin is popular; check for a peanut allergy as it contains peanut oil).
+Inflatable packs can be deflated for a while before removal, allowing them to be simply re-inflated if there is recurrent bleeding.
+Some units will routinely perform a speculum exam and/or nasendoscopy after removal of packs -- check with your senior.
+Any anterior bleeding point can either be cauterised and/or smothered in antiseptic cream (Naseptin is popular; check for a peanut allergy as it contains peanut oil).

 Before discharge, patients can be advised: